sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_15_embed_sdk/embedding_15_embed_sdk.md

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> Review the other content of the .zshrc to make sure there the path to Homebrew is not already set from a previous installation.
 The path value needs to be assigned to where the Homebrew code is actually installed.

+If the path was already present, close the editor and run the command shown below.
 </aside>

 Save the changes, overwriting the existing file (the commands are shown on the editor's footer).